Fannie and Freddie: Single Family Delinquency Rate Increased in September

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from May 23-26, 2025.
+FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, and tornadoes from August 7-8, 2025.
 The following counties have been approved for assistance:

 Public Assistance: